Gout: A New Treatment For an Old Disease

 Pyrazinamide, a drug used to treat tuberculosis.

-- Not treated, a gout attack could last for days or even weeks.
+- Not treated, a gout attack may last for days or even weeks.

-- With an increase of attacks, more joint parts can become affected, and the attacks will last longer.
+- With increased episodes, more important joints can become affected, and the attacks will last longer.

-Gout Attacks Continue for Several Years, Someone May Develop Tophi
+Gout Attacks Continue for Several Years, a Patient May Develop Tophi

-These are uric acid crystals that kind lumps under the skin.
-Tophi generally occur on the toes, fingers, hands and also elbows.
-A patient may also produce kidney disease or kidney stones from uric acid crystals that collect in the urinary tract.
+These are uric acid crystals that form lumps under the skin.
+Tophi typically occur on the toes, fingers, hands and elbows.
+A patient may also develop kidney disease or kidney stones from uric acid crystals that collect in the urinary tract.

 - Other co-morbid conditions such as high blood pressure, high cholesterol or diabetes should be treated.